Selection Criteria for Sample Preparation Methods

 In high-throughput labs, speed matters.
 Automated SPE or filtration techniques may offer faster turnaround compared to labor-intensive manual processes.
 For research settings where precision is critical, investing more time in selective cleanup might be justified.

 Budgetary considerations play a significant role.
 Some advanced techniques require specialized equipment or consumables, while others rely on basic laboratory tools.
-Balancing performance against cost ensures sustainability for routine testing.
+Balancing performance against cost ensures sustainability for routine testing

 In regulated industries, reproducibility and compliance are non-negotiable.
 Methods aligned with pharmacopeial standards or validated under FDA, EMA, or EPA guidelines provide the consistency necessary to support regulatory submissions.